stoand/kiwi-webpack-plugin/design/examples-order_donuts.md

 Cost per donut: 3 Eur

-The customers will be able to create donuts and add them to the order list.

 [[.tst-menu_add_item]]

 The user should be able to select a topping and sprinkles and see the donut